dojo/docs/developer/design/bootstrap.rst

   })

 On the other hand, if the code was not protected by dojo.ready, it could *not* be loaded asynchronously.
-Further, if the module multiplication used the addition API during it's own definition, for example, ...
+Further, if the module multiplication used the addition API during it's own definition, then it could *not* be loaded asynchronously.
+For example,

 .. code-block :: javascript